Recognising and awarding teaching excellence

 The UL Teaching Excellence Awards have three strands: (i) individual award; (ii) team award; and (iii) pedagogic support award.
 UL teaching staff can also apply for the Regional Teaching Excellence Award.

 The Centre for Transformative Learning is dedicated to heightening the profile and value of teaching activities, collaboratively engaging in evidence-based research and enabling key teaching innovations.
 We work to provide support, to advise, to recognise and to facilitate all those involved in teaching and learning at UL.
 A key avenue for recognising and endorsing teaching excellence is through the University Teaching Excellence Awards.
 If you are a committed educator, and if you consider your approach to be particularly innovative or effective, we invite you to submit a nomination for consideration for the awards.
-The deadline for submission is the 16th of December 2020.
+(The deadline for submission has closed for 20/21).

 Through the award process, the consortium institutions have collaborated to create new networks of teachers in higher education working together to reflect on their practice, gather meaningful evidence about the quality and nature of their teaching activities, and apply the principles of best practice to their work as teachers in higher education.